Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 The Mad Scientist

 A psychiatrist obsessed with Batman who discovered his secret identity.
-Central psychological villain in Batman: Prey (Doug Moench, 1990).
+The central psychological villain in Batman: Prey (Doug Moench, 1990).

 The Joker's Former Psychiatrist